koxm/MMM-SpaceX/README.md

 This is a module for [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 This module will show all recent of future launches bases on the SpaceX API.
+I'm still working on expanding the module with additional information and options.
+If you have nice ideas, then you should certainly pass them on.

 ## Installation
 1. Navigate to your MagicMirror's modules folder, and run the following command: `git clone https://github.com/koxm/MMM-SpaceX.git`